15 of the Best Couples Days Out in the Lake District

-Rydal Mount, near Ambleside, was the home of William Wordsworth, one of the most well-known poets in history and an influential figure on the Romantic Age of English literature.
+Rydal Mount, near Ambleside, was the home of William Wordsworth.
+He one of the most well-known poets in history and an influential figure on the Romantic Age of English literature.

-The house and its beautiful gardens are open to visitors throughout the year, allowing you to see the visit where Wordsworth penned many of his works, and the peaceful Dora’s Field, adorned with daffodils in honour of his daughter.
+The house and its beautiful gardens are open to visitors throughout the year.
+Allowing you to see the visit where Wordsworth penned many of his works.
+As well as the peaceful Dora’s Field, adorned with daffodils in honour of his daughter.

-The attraction allows you to meet Peter Rabbit and all of his friends, and step into the books of Potter with the beautifully recreated garden.
+The attraction allows you to meet Peter Rabbit and all his friends.
+And step into the books of Potter with the beautifully recreated garden.

-Sarah’s bakery and shop is still open today, and as well as being incredibly tasty, did you know ginger is considered an aphrodisiac and was often said to be used in love potions and spells?
+Sarah’s bakery and shop is still open today.
+As well as being incredibly tasty, did you know ginger is considered an aphrodisiac?
+It was often said to be used in love potions and spells.
 Just saying…

 Even if you’re not experienced riders, the staff at Rookin House are on hand to help.
 If you fancy something else then the centre also offers everything from quad biking to paint balling, and shooting to off-road adventures!